enisdenjo/graphql-ws/docs/interfaces/_server_.serveroptions.md

 it will be used instead of trying to build one internally.
 In this case, you are responsible for providing a ready set of arguments which will be directly plugged in the operation execution.
+Beware, the `context` server option is an exception.
+Only if you dont provide a context alongside the returned value here, the `context` server option will be used instead.

 To report GraphQL errors simply return an array of them from the callback, they will be reported